Kingdom of Hungary: Origins

-The Hungarians, led by Árpád (who might have been either their sacred ruler or kende) or their military leader or gyula, settled the Carpathian Basin in 895 and established the Principality of Hungary (896–1000).
+The Hungarians, led by Árpád (who might have been either their sacred ruler known as a kende or their military leader known as a gyula), settled the Carpathian Basin in 895 and established the Principality of Hungary (896–1000).
 The Hungarians led several successful incursions to Western Europe, until they were stopped by Otto I, Holy Roman Emperor in Battle of Lechfeld.